matrix-org/matrix-spec-proposals/proposals/3849-observations.md

     }
 ```

-ΛωΛ, alternatively you can just standardise the set of labels (boring).
+alternatively you can just standardise the set of labels (boring).

 ### Reinforcement of Observations